-In 2017 we acquired the first painting in our collection by Artemisia Gentileschi, the most famous female painter of the 17th century.
+We acquired the first painting in our collection by Artemisia Gentileschi, the most famous female painter of the 17th century, in 2017.
 The painting, a self portrait in the guise of the 4th-century Christian martyr, Saint Catherine of Alexandria, was restored, reframed and put on display in the Gallery in 2018.

-Artemisia's second visit was to Pocklington Group Practice - a GP surgery in the East Yorkshire market town of Pocklington that lies between York and Hull.
+Artemisia next visited a GP’s surgery in the East Yorkshire market town of Pocklington that lies between York and Hull.
+She surprised and delighted patients and staff and was the focus of special community viewing events.

 The Klesch Collection is proud to sponsor Artemisia Visits and support women artists